TouchController/ArmorStand/README.md

 - In-game model rendering
 - glTF and VMD animation support

-BlazeRod is written in Kotlin and Java.
+Core part of BlazeRod is written in Kotlin and Java.
 It doesn't use native library, and don't depend on particular platform, so BlazeRod can run in many environment.

+Physics engine is powered by [libbulletjme](https://github.com/stephengold/Libbulletjme), it calls [bullet](https://pybullet.org/) physic engine written in C++.
+Currently, native libraries of these platforms is bundled:

+- Android (x86, x86_64, armv7, armv8)
+- Linux (x86_64, armv8, only glibc)
+- Windows (x86_64, armv8)

+On platforms without native library, physics will be disabled.

 BlazeRod is currently packed as a Jar-in-Jar mod in ArmorStand, but it can also be used as a standalone library.
 Due to lack of documentation, and it's API can be changed in any time, it is not encouraged to use BlazeRod in other project